 Worrells’ Graeme Beattie has been careful in his public statements regarding the collapse of the Crinitis restaurant group.

-He’s reportedly spoken of difficult trading conditions and the closure poor performing sites to preserve value .of
+He’s reportedly spoken of difficult trading conditions and the closure of poor performing sites to preserve value.

 He’s quoted as referring to the possibility that some portion of the business might be salvaged via sale as a going concern or if not a sale then via a deed of company arrangement.

 What hasn’t been reported in any coverage of Beattie’s statements in respect of the collapse and any possible resolution is the Criniti Group’s $16 million tax debt.